-If you enjoy this stuffed dates recipe, you might also be interested in the following desserts: Mann Al Sema (Nougat Bars), Vegan Shortbreads Cookies, Candied Figs, and Membrillo (Quince Paste).
-Don’t forget to check out my Classic Middle Eastern Food Combinations.
+If you enjoy this stuffed dates recipe, you might also be interested in the following desserts: Mann Al Sema (Nougat Bars), Vegan Shortbreads Cookies, Tahini Fudge, Candied Figs, and Membrillo (Quince Paste).

 Do you Pinterest?
 Please pin and share this post!